air-yan/air-yan.github.io/_posts/2019-04-03-Invoice-OCR-Project.md

 A scoring process which scores the output of the above process can improve the accuracy dramatically.
 Think the biggest problem we faced in previous section - it's the structure of the strings.
 What if we analyse the invoices multiple times using different engines and different parameters?
 We can have many different results.
 By scoring those results and getting the best result out of them, we improve the accuracy of the program.

+The module used here is python-Levenshtein.
+It measures the distance between two strings.
+In other words, it count the modifications needed to modify one string to match another string.
+We can use the count as a scoring tool - the higher the count, the lower the score.

 ## End of story

 Thank you for your time reading this.
+I will be updating this post regularly.
 If you are interested and have any questions, please contact me anytime.

 Cheers! =)